Alexander Romance: Alpha (α) recension

-The oldest version of the Greek text, the Historia Alexandri Magni (Recensio α), can be dated to the 3rd century CE.
-It was subjected to various revisions during the Byzantine Empire, some of them recasting it into poetical form in Medieval Greek vernacular.
+The Recensio α, also known as the Historia Alexandri Magni, is the oldest and can be dated to the 3rd century AD.
+It is known from one manuscript, called A. It was subjected to various revisions during the Byzantine Empire, some of them recasting it into poetical form in Medieval Greek vernacular.
 Recensio α is the source of a Latin version by Julius Valerius Alexander Polemius (4th century), as well as an Armenian version (5th century).
-Most of the content of the Romance is fantastical, including many miraculous tales and encounters with mythical creatures such as sirens or centaurs.